Query Builder

 3These scopes (opens new window) are created automatically and can be used to find all objects with or without a particular value for

-:irb> Order.shipped => #<ActiveRecord::Relation> # all orders with status == :shipped irb> Order.not_shipped => #<ActiveRecord::Relation> # all orders with status != :shipped
+status:irb> Order.shipped => #<ActiveRecord::Relation> # all orders with status == :shipped irb> Order.not_shipped => #<ActiveRecord::Relation> # all orders with status != :shipped1

 2